 To enjoy the benefits of Paschimottanasana, always remember:

-3. Listen to your body.
+- Listen to your body.
 As with any Yoga pose, it’s important that you listen to your body.
-Avoid forcing yourself into the forward fold and instead honor your body’s current level of flexibility.
+Avoid forcing yourself into the forward fold and instead honour your body’s current level of flexibility.
 Every day is different so be sure to show up with curiosity.

 Ok!
 Are you ready to roll out your Yoga mat?!
 If you’d like to try out a class, we have a free Yin Yoga Class available for you right here.
 It’s a 25 minute class that will encourage you to stretch your body and relax your mind.